-If you are employed by an institution that receives federal funding, you are protected from discrimination under Title IX.
+If your place of employment receives federal funding, you are supposed to receive protections against discrimination under Title IX.
 However, many employees don’t realize that Title IX protections are not just for students.

 The Title IX New York City employment discrimination attorneys at Brown Kwon & Lam explain.